Similarity surfaces, connections, and the measurable Riemann mapping theorem: A limit of the similarity surfaces used in the construction of a solution to the Beltrami equation

 for some $C_2$.

-Because of \Cref{lem:lip}, the disks of radius $C_3/2n$ around the actuals singularities are disjoint, because their preimage by $f_n$ lie in $K$.
+Because of \Cref{lem:lip}, the disks of radius $C_3/2n$ centered on the actual singularities are disjoint, because their preimage by $f_n$ lie in $K$.
 So this is the case for the $s\in G_n\cap \mathrm{Sing}'$.
 Moreover, as soon as $C_3/2n < \eps$ then these disks are contained in $G_n(2\eps)$, so the sum of the areas of these disks is at most $2C_1\eps$.
 It follows that

 for some $C_4$.

 Case 1: $\gamma_n(0)=\gamma_n(1)$.
 Then $\Psi_n$ is purely imaginary and hence is bounded, according to one of the remarks above.
 Hence

 Case 2: $\gamma_n(0)\neq\gamma_n(1)$.